 Wonderful thick chunky Indian pancakes or Dosa.

-Browse our dosa recipes here, and our complete set of Indian recipes here and here.
-Be inspired by our Spring recipes here and here.
+Browse our Dosa recipes here, and our complete set of Indian recipes.
+Or be inspired by our Mid Spring recipes.

 Continue reading “Adai | Thick Chunky Multi Lentil Dosa”

 Celebrating Chickpea Flour

 I have to say, chickpea flour is the best!
 So versatile, if I was to be marooned on a desert island, it is one of the pantry ingredients that I would take with me.
 From the beautiful Farinata, to a stabliser in yoghurt curry, to crispy batters and fritter-like little dosas, it brings joy into the kitchen.
 Going by different names, you may recognise Chickpea Flour as Besan, or Gram Flour.